History of European integration (1948–1957): Beginnings of cooperation

 With the start of the Cold War, the Treaty of Brussels was signed in 1948 establishing the Western Union (WU).
-It expanded upon the Dunkirk Treaty which was a military pact between France and the United Kingdom who were concerned about the threat from the USSR following the communist take over in Czechoslovakia.
-The new treaty included the Benelux countries and was to promote cooperation not only in the military matters but in economic, social and cultural spheres.
+It expanded upon the Dunkirk Treaty which was a military pact between France and the United Kingdom who were concerned about the threat from the USSR following the communist takeover in Czechoslovakia.
+The new treaty included the Benelux countries and was to promote cooperation not only in military matters but the in economic, social and cultural spheres.
 These roles however were rapidly taken over by other organisations.
 Furthermore, in April 1948, the Organization for European Economic Co-operation, the predecessor of the OECD, was also founded to manage the Marshall Plan, triggering as a response the formation of the Comecon for the Soviet-controlled part of Europe.
 However the signatories of the Brussels treaty quickly realised their common defence was not enough against the USSR.
 However wider solidarity, such as that seen over the Berlin Blockade in 1949, was seen to provide sufficient deterrent.
 Hence in 1949 the North Atlantic Treaty Organization (NATO) was created.
 It expanded the Brussels treaty members to include Denmark, Iceland, Italy, Norway, Portugal as well as Canada and most notably the United States.
 Military integration in NATO sped up following the first Soviet atomic bomb test and the start of the Korean War which prompted a desire for the inclusion in NATO of West Germany.
 The ensuing Hague Congress of May 1948 was a pivotal moment in European integration, as it led to the creation of the European Movement International, the College of Europe.
 In 1948, the Congress of Europe was convened in the Hague, under Winston Churchill's chairmanship.
 It was the first time all the European unification movements had come together under one roof and attracted a myriad of statesmen including many who would later become known as founding fathers of the European Union.
 The congress discussed the formation of a new Council of Europe and led to the establishment of the European Movement and the College of Europe.
 However it exposed a division between unionist (opposed to a loss of sovereignty) and federalist (desiring a federal Europe) supporters.
 This unionist-federalist divide was reflected in the establishment of the Council of Europe on 5 May 1949 (today its Europe day) It has since been a broad forum to further cooperation and shared issues, achieving for example the European Convention on Human Rights in 1950.
 The Council was designed with two main political bodies, one composed of governments, the other of national members of parliament.
 Based in Strasbourg, it is an organisation dealing with democracy and human rights issues (today covering nearly every European state).